Zechariah in Islam: Guardian of Maryam

-Muslim theology maintains that Zakariya, along with John and Jesus, ushered in a new era of prophets—all of whom came from the priestly lineage of Amram (Imran), the father of the Mary and grandfather of Jesus.
+Muslim theology maintains that Zakariya, along with John and Jesus, ushered in a new era of prophets—all of whom came from the priestly lineage of Imran, (Joachim, or Amram; not to be confused with Amram father of Moses), who is the father of Mary (Maryam) and grandfather of Jesus.
 The fact that, of all the priests, it was Zakariya who was given the duty of keeping care of Mary (Maryam) shows his status as a pious man.
 Zakariya is frequently praised in the Qur'an as a prophet of God and righteous man.
 One such appraisal is in Surat Al-An'am:

 "Likewise, ˹We guided˺ Zachariah, John, Jesus, and Elias, who were all of the righteous."